marcobuontempo/VS-Code-Shortcuts/shortcuts.md

     3. ...
     4. ...
     5. Press Ctrl+V while text cursor is on the line below:
-    1. Press Ctrl+C while text cursor is on this line

 # Move Line Up or Down
 ( Alt+ ↑ / ↓ )
 <!-- Cuts an entire line (if nothing is already selected) and moves it up/down 1 line -->
-    5. Press Alt+↑ while cursor is on this line
+    1. Press Alt+↓ while cursor is on this line
     2. ...
     3. ...
-    1. Press Alt+↓ while cursor is on this line
     4. ...
+    5. Press Alt+↑ while cursor is on this line